 Income tax rates in South Africa

-Income tax brackets in South Africa are progressive like elsewhere, where you pay a higher income tax rate the more you earn.
-The income tax in brackets South Africa for 2020 (1 March 2019 – 29 February 2020) are as follows:
+Income tax brackets in South Africa are progressive.
+Therefore, you pay a higher income tax rate the more you earn.
+The income tax brackets in South Africa for the 2021 tax year (1 March 2020 to 28 February 2021) are as follows:

-There are different income thresholds for certain age groups, up to which earnings are exempt from SARS income tax on.
-These are currently:
+There are different income thresholds for certain age groups, up to which earnings are exempt from SARS income tax.
+For 2021, these are:

 Personal tax allowance and deductions in South Africa